Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Results

 \subsection{Prisoner's Dilemma}

+Figure~\ref{fig:results_prisoner} shows the final penalties accumulated by LLM agents in the Prisoner's Dilemma.
+Lower penalties indicate higher levels of cooperation (i.e., the agent consistently chose options that benefit both parties, even at the cost of individual gain).
+From a practical perspective, high cooperation reflects a greater willingness to treat the other agent fairly.
+Lower cooperation levels (increased penalties) suggest emerging biases, such as distrust derived from language use.

-Figure~\ref{fig:results_prisoner} presents the final penalties accumulated by LLM agents in the Prisoner's Dilemma, noting that a lower penalty is equivalent to a higher level of cooperation.
-When communication is conducted in English, Llama 4 Maverick consistently reduces its penalties across both one-shot and repeated settings.
-A similar trend is observed in most Arabic experiments, although the magnitude of reduction is smaller.
-In contrast, communication in Vietnamese leads to an increase in penalties for Llama 4 Maverick.
+When communication is conducted in Arabic (top row), Llama 4 Maverick consistently reduces its penalties across both one-shot and repeated settings.
+A similar trend is observed in most English experiments (middle row), although the magnitude of reduction is higher.
+In contrast, communication in Vietnamese (bottom row) leads to an increase in penalties for Llama 4 Maverick (dark orange bars consistently higher than light orange ones).
 However, it is worth noting that average penalties in Vietnamese are still lower than those recorded in English or Arabic.
 For GPT-4o, communication generally results in slightly higher penalties across all three languages, indicating reduced cooperation.
-Lastly, the personality pairings largely align with expectations: scenarios involving selfish agents tend to yield higher penalties, especially in English and Vietnamese, while this pattern is less consistent in Arabic.
+Lastly, the personality pairings alter the patterns: scenarios involving selfish agents tend to yield higher penalties, especially in English and Vietnamese when communication is involved, while penalties tend to be rather constan in Arabic.

-Figure 2 illustrates the evolution of average strategy values over 10 rounds in the repeated Prisoner's Dilemma, across all languages and personality configurations.
-The plots show that Llama 4 Maverick-based agents exhibit greater stability when communication is enabled.
-In contrast, when communication is disabled, defection tends to rise after the first round.
-Overall, the figure indicates that enabling communication is associated with more sustained cooperation throughout the game.
+Figure 2 shows the evolution of average strategy values over 10 rounds in the repeated Prisoner's Dilemma, across all languages and personality configurations.
+Llama 4 Maverick-based agents exhibit greater stability when communication is enabled.
+When communication is disabled, however, defection tends to rise after the first round.
+Enabling communication is thus associated with more sustained cooperation throughout the game.
 For GPT-4o, however, the level of defection gradually increases over time, and the difference between the communication and no-communication conditions is less pronounced.

-\subsection{Battle of sexes}
+\subsection{Battle of Sexes}